Electrician Salary in Texas

 | 90th Percentile | $96,192 |

 The largest employment areas for electricians in Texas include Houston, Dallas, Austin, and San Antonio.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Electrician in Texas